 The Masters schedule

-The 2020 Masters will take place in the first full week of April.
-The par-three competition is set for Wednesday, April 8, then The Masters will get underway on the morning of Thursday, April 9.
+The 2020 Masters will take place in November.
+The par-three competition is set for Wednesday, November 11, then The Masters will get underway on the morning of Thursday, November 12.

 How to watch the Masters

 CBS and ESPN will share the 2020 competition TV coverage.
 ESPN will provide live coverage the first two days of the tournament, with CBS taking over on the weekend.

 Live streaming of the Masters will be available through any streaming service that provides access to CBS and ESPN.
 This includes:

 - AT&T TV – Streams CBS and ESPN, with plans starting at $60/mo.

 - AT&T TV Now – Enables streaming of CBS and ESPN for $65/mo.

 - CBS All Access – CBS Sports Network will provide live streaming of the weekend action at the Masters for $6/mo.

 - ESPN+ – Brings live coverage of the first two days of the Masters across several streaming devices and costs $5/mo.

 - Hulu + Live TV – Provides viewers with access to CBS and ESPN for $55/mo.